-2+2 Early Admission for Undergraduate Programs (BS and BPS)
+2+2 Early Assurance for High School Seniors (BS and BPS)

 SUNY Upstate is an upper-division transfer college specializing in health care careers.
-Students take the prerequisite courses (minimum 60 semester hours) at another college and then complete their junior and senior years of the bachelor’s degree at Upstate for their program of study.
-Through our 2+2 Early Admission Program, students can apply to SUNY Upstate's College of Health Professions in their senior year of high school for consideration for admission for their junior and senior years.
+Students take the prerequisite courses at the accredited college of their choice and then complete their junior and senior years of the bachelor’s degree at Upstate for their program of study.
+Through our 2+2 Early Assurance Program, students can apply to SUNY Upstate's College of Health Professions in their senior year of high school for consideration for admission for their junior and senior years of college at Upstate.

-Accepted students complete a minimum of 60 semester hours of college level pre-requisites at the college of their choice.
-Upstate guarantees these students a position in the program they were admitted to provided the student has met all conditions as outlined in their letter of acceptance.
+Accepted students complete between 53 and 60 semester hours (semester hours vary by program) of college level prerequisites at the accredited college of their choice.
+Upstate guarantees these students a position in the program they were admitted to provided the student has met all conditions of acceptance as outlined in their acceptance letter.

 Suggested academic guidelines: